tigerbeetle/tigerbeetle/README.md

 >
 ```

-Now let's create a transfer of `10` of some amount between the two accounts.
+Now create a transfer of `10` (of some amount/currency) between the two accounts.

 ```javascript
 > errors = await client.createTransfers([